Thand0F/Portfolio/README.md

 # Portfolio
-Created to showcase what Ive coded up until now
+Created to showcase what I've coded up until now